cyplo/apprenticeship/README.md

 Working with code

+* codetiquette - remember that in most cases you are not the only one working on this code
+* code standards - do the same monkey business your team mates do, in the same way they do it ;)
 * ability to read code
 * working with legacy code [freeze with tests + cut out approach]
 * negate condition -> decrease indentation